LoveCommunity/dart_scope.dart/README.md

   2. expose instance using `scope.expose(...)`
   3. register dispose logic using `scope.addDispose(...)`

 This closure will run only once during scope creation.
 It is used to configure scope in a customizable way.
-Inline `Configurable` is just for convenience, if we need scale up, then create class that implements `Configurable` interface.
+Inline `Configurable` is just for convenience, if we need scale up, then can create class that implements `Configurable` interface.

 ### Decompose configuration